livetheoogway/forage/README.md

 ## Contributions

-Please raise Issues, Bugs or any feature requests at [Github Issues](https://github.com/livetheoogway/forage/issues).
+Please raise Issues, Bugs or any feature requests at [Github Issues](https://github.com/livetheoogway/forage/issues) . <br>
-If contributing to the code, fork the repository and raise a Pull Request back to the Parent.
+If you plan on contributing to the code, fork the repository and raise a Pull Request back here.

 ## Under the Hood